hdShang/arxiv-daily/docs/cs-CL/2025-08-20/papers/250815854v1-qu-nlp-at-qias-2025-shared-task-a-two-phase-llm-fine-tuning-and-retr.md

 ---
 layout: default
-title: QU-NLP at QIAS 2025 Shared Task: A Two-Phase LLM Fine-Tuning and Retrieval-Augmented Generation Approach for Islamic Inheritance Reasoning
+title: "QU-NLP at QIAS 2025 Shared Task: A Two-Phase LLM Fine-Tuning and Retrieval-Augmented Generation Approach for Islamic Inheritance Reasoning"
 ---

 # QU-NLP at QIAS 2025 Shared Task: A Two-Phase LLM Fine-Tuning and Retrieval-Augmented Generation Approach for Islamic Inheritance Reasoning